-• General: The Community Building is a 30,000 square foot facility located in downtown Lawrence.
+- General: The Community Building is a 30,000 square foot facility located in downtown Lawrence.
 This recreation center includes a basketball court, cardio room, weights room, ballet dance hall, and other common assembly spaces used for various functions.
-The facility is operated daily as the downtown rec building from 7 a.m. to 9 p.m. throughout the week with reduced hours on the weekend.

-• Building Envelope: The facility is comprised of a brick exterior with a rubber EPDM membrane roof.

-• Lighting Systems: The lighting throughout the facility is primarily standard-efficiency T8 fluorescent fixtures with solid state ballasts.
-These lamps are rated at 32 watts.
+The facility is operated daily as the downtown rec building from 7 a.m. to 9 p.m. throughout the week with reduced hours on the weekend. - Building Envelope: The facility is comprised of a brick exterior with a rubber EPDM membrane roof. - Lighting Systems: The lighting throughout the facility is primarily standard-efficiency T8 fluorescent fixtures with solid state ballasts.
+These lamps are rated at 32-watts.
 Fluorescent technology provides poor visibility compared to more modern lighting solutions and use significantly more energy to produce the same amount of light output.
-The gymnasium lights were replaced recently with high output T5 fixtures that are doing a fantastic job of lighting the court.
-When these eventually lamps fail, it is recommended to convert the lighting systems to an LED alternative to lower the operating and maintenance costs.

-HVAC Systems: Twelve single-zone packaged rooftop units heat and cool the facility.
+A 12-watt LED will provide the same amount of light as a 32-watt fluorescent lamp, resulting in an energy savings of over 60%.
+The gymnasium is lit with high output T5 fixtures that are very costly to operate and maintain compared to lower wattage LED equivalents.
+When these eventually lamps fail, it is recommended to convert the lighting systems to an LED alternative to lower the operating and maintenance costs. - HVAC Systems: Twelve single-zone packaged rooftop units heat and cool the facility.
 During a previous renovation, the old racquetball room was repurposed as a cardio room.
 When this change was made, a new RTU was placed above this room to meet the new space needs.
 The remaining eleven RTUs are in need of replacement.
 Many of the units are over 20 years old and starting to cause issues for the maintenance staff.
-Several units on the facility walkthrough were noted to have persistent issues.
+Several units on the facility walkthrough were noted to have persistent issues. - Energy Management Systems: The existing rooftop units are controlled by a central control system accessible to the Parks and Recreation Administration from the

-• Energy Management Systems: The existing rooftop units are controlled by a central control system accessible to the Parks and Recreation Administration from the maintenance office.
-This enables the system to be controlled with more advanced control sequences and can enable the system to run in a more efficient manner.
+- maintenance office.
+This enables the system to be controlled with more advanced control sequences and can enable the system to run in a more efficient manner. - Operating Hours: 7 am to 9 pm, Monday through Friday; 10 am 6 pm Saturday; 1 pm to 6 pm Sunday.